nutanix-japan/nai-llm/docs/nkp_flow_cni/nkp_flow_nkp_wrkld.md

 ## Deploy NKP Management Cluster

-- Follow instructions [here](../appendix/infra_nkp_hard_way.md) to deploy a management cluster.
+1. Follow instructions [here](../appendix/infra_nkp_hard_way.md) to deploy a management cluster.

-- Ensure to license the Management cluster with at least NKP Pro License
+2. Ensure to license the Management cluster with at least NKP Pro License

-- Follow instructions [here](../appendix/infra_nkp_hard_way.md#license-management-cluster) to generate and license the NKP Management cluster.
+3. Follow instructions [here](../appendix/infra_nkp_hard_way.md#license-management-cluster) to generate and license the NKP Management cluster.

 ## Create Rocky Linux Base Image

+!!! warning

+    You can deploy Flow CNI to extend VPCs with VM configurations to NKP-managed Kubernetes workload clusters only in Nutanix environments with the following Nutanix software versions:

+    **Nutanix Kubernetes Platform:** ``2.15`` or later with **Rocky Linux** operating system.

 1. Connect to the Jumphost VM using ``VSCode``